Epping Main Sewer Project

 Please note these dates are subject to change.

-John Holland Pty Ltd will be working at ground level Monday to Friday, between 7.00am and 5.00pm.
+John Holland Pty Ltd is working at ground level Monday to Friday, between 7.00am and 5.00pm.
+Some Saturday works will also be required.
 Once tunnelling works have started, tunnelling activities will occur 24 hours a day, 7 days a week, though these activities should not be noticeable at ground level.

 The works associated with this project will not have any impact on customers’ water and sewerage services.